KennethGrace/krash-kourse/objects/README.md

 ```commandline
 KrashKourse
 ```
 You may have expected this result.
 It seems intuitive that strings when added would be concatenated, but how does Python know to perform a concatenation instead of trying to perform numeric addition as we saw earlier?
 Let's see what's going on "under the hood" here.
-The `dir()` function provides us with a means to crack open the juicy secrets of our objects.
+Python provides us with the `dir()` function to inspect the properties and methods of our Objects.
+For now think of `dir()` as a method of every Python object which just results in some information about the content of the object.

 For starters, we'll look inside our integer `a` and our string `message_one`.
+See if you can identify what some of the methods and properties of these objects might do for us.
+Right now our particular interest is in what happens when we add.

 [*number-and-strings.py*](numbers-and-strings.py) - Figure 1.3
 ```python